krishnakalyan3/blog/_posts/2020-10-22-dl-pc-build.md

 ---
 toc: true
 layout: post
-description: Building A DeepLearning PC in 2020
+description: My hardware setup with all the Juicy details
 categories: [markdown]
-title: Building a PC for Deep Learning in 2020 - Part 1
+title: Building a PC for Deep Learning in 2020
 ---

 ## Hardware